 First Step in Johnson’s Historic Quest Complete

-With 50 meters left, he glanced twice to his right.
+ATLANTA (AP) _ With 50 meters left, Michael Johnson glanced twice to his right.
 With 20 meters to go, he slowed to a trot.
 At the finish line he was second, letting a Sri Lankan pass him at the end.

-``There's no sense in doing anything but to get to the next round,'' Johnson said. ``Running fast in this (first) round is not going to give me any special privileges in the next round.
-I'm trying to get to the final as easily as possible.''
+``There’s no sense in doing anything but to get to the next round,″ Johnson said after the first-round race. ``Running fast in this round is not going to give me any special privileges in the next round.
+I’m trying to get to the final as easily as possible.″

 There were a couple of spectacular runs in the men’s 100 on the opening day of track and field at the Atlanta Games.
 Gail Devers and Gwen Torrence advanced to the women’s 100 semifinals, but Torrence, who was hampered by a sore left quadriceps at last month’s U.S. trials, grimaced and grabbed her right thigh after each heat.